 • Law enforcement involvement is often required to document rape and incest, which often prevents survivors from accessing abortion care.
 Furthermore, survivors in states where abortion care is restricted can have difficulty finding an abortion provider.

-• In many states there is more than one abortion ban in the books, in some of those states, the exception provisions in the bans are often at odds with each other.
+• In many states there is more than one abortion ban in the books, and in some of those states, the exception provisions in the bans are often at odds with each other.
 These multiple bans and varying exceptions create confusion among patients and providers.

 Introduction